cd-public/ai101/syllabus/syllabus.md

 # Course Structure

-The course will be composed of lecture, labs, and hoemwork on systems computing.
+The course will be composed of lecture, labs, and homework.

 ## Class Structure

-Classes are scheduled for Monday and Wednesday at 13:10 PM.
-The lecture schedule is on the [course webpage](https://cd-rs.github.io/os).
+Classes are scheduled for Monday and Wednesday at 10:20 PM.
+The lecture schedule is on the [course webpage](https://cd-public.github.io/ai101).

-### Midterm

-There will be an in-class code-based midterm, which will be "open-everything\" (except other students).

-### Final

-The final is the release of an open-source operating system maintained under version control.

-## Feedback and Grading {#feedback-and-grading .unnumbered}
+## Feedback and Grading

-### Grading Scale {#grading-scale .unnumbered}
+### Grading Scale

-We will vote in the first week of class whether to use ungrading or specification grading.
-Both candidates will be covered in the first class and voted on by students.
+This course will be ungraded.

 # Course Policies